Tuesday, June 30, 2015

 “Gabriel?
 Yes, I’ve heard of you,” Joyce said.
 “You should try to get your own movie.”

-“Maybe we can work on that together,” Gabriel said.
+“Maybe we can work on that together.
+Do you have an agent?”
+Gabriel said.
 “Right now, we need to fix your train set, so it works by morning.”

 “Okay, but why don’t you have any wings?”
 Joyce said.
 “How do I know that you’re not a burglar?”

 “The Christmas Railroad looks new!”
 Joyce said.
-“My dad will think it’s my Christmas gift to him.”
+“It’s my Christmas gift to my dad.”

-“Every time I play with the toy train set, I’ll think of you,” Joyce said, hugging him.
+“Every time I play with the toy train set, I’ll think of you,” Joyce said, as she gave him a hug.
+She noticed that he waited until she let go.

 A flash of light blinded Joyce for a moment.
 She could no longer see Gabriel.

 “Where did you go?”
-Joyce said, poking her head out the window and looking for Gabe.
+Joyce said.
+She poked her head out the window and looked for Gabe.
+She missed him already.
+Then, she turned around to find her father standing behind her.

 “Wow!
-You spent all night renovating the Christmas Railroad as my gift.
-I love it!” her dad said, kissing her.
+You stayed up all night renovating the Christmas Railroad for me.
+I love it!” her dad said.
 “Re-joice!
 Re-joice!
 Again, I say re-joice!”

 “I knew I heard noise last night,” her mother said.
 “You would have thought it was Santa Claus jumping down the chimney!”

-Joyce and her father rejoiced all Christmas day that the Christmas Railroad was open for business, working better than ever.
-Everyone arrived to his or her destination right on time.
+Joyce and her father rejoiced all Christmas day that the Christmas Railroad was open for business.
+It worked better than ever.
+Everyone arrived to his or her destination right on time without falling off the tracks.
+And every time Joyce heard a bell ring that Christmas, she smiled and thought that maybe another angel had just earned his wings!

 Snowflake Blizzard: Christmas Magic from Houghton, Michigan

 “Cracker Jacks and crimson!
 Why do you have to be so mean?”
-Scarlett Lee said in her 10-year-old voice to her family.
+Scarlett Lee cried.
 “It’s Christmas!
 Why can’t everyone just love each other?”

 Earlier in the morning, they had opened gifts, and the wrapping paper was still scattered throughout the living room next to the Christmas tree.
-All those empty boxes stacked beside the Christmas tree, and Scarlett still felt sad and lonely.
+All those empty boxes were stacked beside the tree, but Scarlett still felt sad and lonely.
 Her family would rather spend a lot of money buying gifts than share some love.

-To spread cheer, Scarlett liked to wear every shade of red at Christmastime—crimson, carmine, ruby, rusty red, fire engine red, cardinal, maroon, dark red, redwood, fire brick, and barn red—to name a few.
+To spread cheer, Scarlett liked to wear every shade of red at Christmastime—crimson, carmine, ruby, rusty red, fire engine red, cardinal, maroon—to name a few.
 More than anything, she liked to wear the color of her name, which was a bright red hue with tints of orange.
-She dressed like an elf in a wool winter dress, hat, and pointy shoes with jingling bells.
+She dressed like a Christmas elf in a wool dress, hat, and pointy shoes with jingling bells.

 “Hey, where did you get that elf outfit?
 The North Pole?” her brother asked.
 “Maybe we should send you back there with Santa!”